-The course provides students with a basis to care for clients from many diverse cultures and backgrounds within a variety of healthcare settings and specialties.
-Emphasis is placed on nursing in communities with diverse populations.
+The course provides students with a basis to care for clients from many varied cultures and backgrounds within a variety of healthcare settings and specialties.
+Emphasis is placed on nursing in communities with wide-ranging populations.

 NUR 420 Crisis Intervention in Healthcare